By Kahini Iyer Jun. 19, 2018

 For a man like Irrfan Khan, who has always marched to the beat of his own drum, narrating his story of fighting cancer might be his boldest role yet.
 By sharing the truth of his struggle with his fans and followers, he has displayed a rare kind of generosity.

-or many, June has been a month of mourning.
-Barely two weeks ago, the twin suicides of iconic fashion designer Kate Spade, and the patron saint of foodies, Anthony Bourdain, occurred within days of each other.
-Today, we received another reminder that our heroes are also mere mortals: one of the country’s most treasured thespians, Irrfan Khan, was diagnosed with a rare form of neuroendocrine cancer in February, and spoke about his illness for the first time to The Times of India.
+We also received another reminder this year that our heroes are only mere mortals: one of the country’s most treasured thespians, Irrfan Khan, was diagnosed with a rare form of neuroendocrine cancer in February, and spoke about his illness for the first time to The Times of India.

 Of course, he made the expected remarks about enjoying each moment, and appreciating people’s prayers – the same truisms we’ve heard from several celebrities, from Selena Gomez to Yuvi, after they’ve emerged from a health crisis.
 But Khan also went a step further, sharing his experiences with the same unique honesty he brings to the screen.